pendor/SunnyShare/README.md

 ## What's this project do that PirateBox's build doesn't?

 Sunny+Share's build is very simple and has minimal dependencies on the build host because it does all the actual compiling in a VM.
 You need Vagrant and VirtualBox installed.
-Other than that, running `./build-it.sh pb.pkgs` should be enough to give you a firmware you can upload to a stock TP-Link router or `sysupgrade` on an existing OpenWRT-based install.
+Other than that, running `./build.sh` should be enough to give you a firmware you can upload to a stock TP-Link router or `sysupgrade` on an existing OpenWRT-based install.

 ## Licensing